-Due to the early onset of the Fire Danger Period, Frankston Council have now closed applications for a Permit to Burn.
+Due to the anticipated onset of the Fire Danger Period, Frankston Council have now closed applications for a Permit to Burn.

 Permits for burning off during the Fire Danger Period are only issued in very limited circumstances.
-Visit the CFA webpage below for more information.
+Permits for general green waste burning off during the Fire Danger Period will not be issued by Council.
+Visit the CFA website for more information on permits.

 Current Permit to Burn Holders:

-If you currently have a Permit to Burn issued by Frankston City Council under General Local Law 8, 2016 it will automatically expire at the onset of the Fire Danger Period.
-This year the Fire Danger Period will commence on 19 November 2018.
+If you currently have a Permit to Burn issued by Frankston City Council under General Local Law 8, 2016 it will automatically expire at the onset of the Fire Danger Period or 30 November, whichever is earliest.

 Your Permit to Burn issued under the Local Law does not allow you to burn off during the Fire Danger Period.
 You must comply with the CFA restrictions during the Fire Danger Period.
 Failure to do so may result in significant penalties and enforcement by Victoria Police.